aedart/athenaeum/docs/archive/current/core/install.md

 The Athenaeum Core Application is a custom implementation of Laravel's [`\Illuminate\Contracts\Foundation\Application`](https://github.com/laravel/framework/blob/6.x/src/Illuminate/Contracts/Foundation/Application.php).
 It is intended to run on it's own.

-#### Will Highjack the `app` Binding
+#### Will Highjack the Application

-If you still choose to require and use this inside your regular Laravel application, then you risk that it will highjack the `app` binding, which will result in very undesirable behaviour.
+If you still choose to require and use this inside your regular Laravel application, then you risk that it will highjack the `app` binding (_Laravel's application instance_).
+This will result in very undesirable behaviour.
 :::